Chicago State University logo

 1897

-City of Chicago assumed responsibility, renaming it Chicago Normal School.
+The City of Chicago assumes responsibility for the institution, renamed Chicago Normal School.

 1938